If you are a new mom, the one word that you can be using more often to take back control of your life and your time is…

 3. NOT EVERY PROBLEM YOU HEAR ABOUT IS YOUR OWN

-Saying ‘no’ can release you from feeling like every problem you know about it your own.
+Saying “no” can release you from feeling that every problem you know about is your own.

-If you hear a problem from a family member or at work, you may be more inclined to just listen or offer advice without jumping to solve the problem yourself with your own limited resources.
+It’s probably not because you don’t care, it may be that your resources are limited and you may be more inclined to just listen or offer advice without jumping to solve the problem yourself with your own resources.

 4. SELF-CARE IS NOT SELFISH